TcMenu/tcMenu/tcMenuGenerator/run-on-linux.md

 ## How to run the java version of tcMenu Designer on Linux.

-Thanks to @ptapping for the linux instructions.
-Please note that running on Linux is supported on a best efforts community basis, as we don't have a desktop Linux build to test with.
+Thanks to @ptapping for the linux instructions and build script. *Please note that running on Linux is supported on a best efforts community basis, as we don't have a desktop Linux build to test with.*

+### Using the build script

+Run the `install_linux.sh` script in the `tcMenu/tcMenuGenerator` directory.
+Using the `--uninstall` option will remove the installed package.
+The script will tell you where the app has been installed.
+Take a look through the scripts before running to ensure you're happy with where it will place the files.

+### Raw instructions

     # Ensure java and maven build system installed
     # Arch Linux